Department of Health Professions Education (DHPE)

 akhansen@sun.ac.za

-Mrs Anthea Hansen, recently joined the CHPE as a lecturer and PhD candidate in Health Professions Education studies at the CHPE.
-She holds a MPhil in Disability Studies and BSc Audiology.
-Her interests are in the areas of social justice through education, transformative learning, interprofessional education and collaborative practice, child health and disability studies.
-Her PhD research topic focuses on the undergraduate medical students' experiences of social responsiveness in the curriculum.
+Dr Anthea Hansen, is a lecturer in the Department of Health Professions Education.
+She holds a PhD in Health Professions Education from Stellenbosch University, a MPhil in Disability Studies and BSc Audiology from the University of Cape Town.
+Her interests are in the areas of social justice through education, socially just pedagogies, transformative learning, decoloniality, interprofessional education and collaborative practice, child health and disability studies.
+Her PhD research topic focused on the undergraduate medical students' experiences of social responsiveness in the curriculum.

 Lecturer